nacho-herrera/pyCocos/README.md

 #### 2nd Factor Authentication

 As of 4/13/2024, Cocos Capital has implemented second-factor authentication (2FA) for all users, offering options such as SMS, email, or TOTP (Time-Based One-Time Password) app authentication.
-This library incorporates the pyotp module for automated code generation.
+This library incorporates the PyOTP module for automated code generation.
 To utilize this feature, the TOTP secret key must be provided as the totp_secret_key parameter during initialization.
 If the parameter is not supplied, the library will prompt for the code interactively.

-For those with an activated TOTP app, you can retrieve your secret key using this method.
-If your account lacks Google Authenticator activation, it's advisable to scan the QR code first with a QR reader, note the URL, and then add it to the Google Authenticator app.
+For those with an activated TOTP app, you can retrieve your secret key using [this method](https://shieldplanet.com/extract-secret-keys-from-google-authenticator-qr-code/).
+If your Cocos Capital account lacks Google Authenticator activated, it's advisable to scan the QR code first with a QR reader, note the URI, and then add it to the Google Authenticator app.
 The QR code typically contains a text resembling: otpauth://totp/app.cocos.capital:<your_email>?algorithm=SHA1&digits=6&issuer=app.cocos.capital&period=30&secret=<random_string>.
 The <random_string> within the URL is the TOTP secret key, which needs to be passed as the aforementioned parameter.

 The PyOTP implementation was graciously developed by @El_Raulo on Telegram.